CarlosLunaMota/MedianSort/README.md

 the `qsort` function of C. In both cases I've tested different values of `power` (including `0`, which avoids using `insertion_sort` at all).

+For the sake of completeness, I've also plotted the performance of my own implementation of `heap_sort`, often considered as a _fail proof_ sorting algorithm, but way slower than the alternatives for large arrays because of its inherent poor cache performance.

-Plotting everything together may be a little bit confusing:
+Trying to plot everything at once may be a little bit confusing:

  <img src="plot1.png" width="800">